 Ongoing Management Costs

-For more details on these costs, visit our article on setting up a trust fund.
+For more details on transferring assets into a trust, visit our article on how to fund a trust in the UK.

 Potential Tax Implications